forwards/surveys-public/survey-forms/latinamerica2020/latinamerica2020_survey_questions_EN.md

 ### 20) If you participated in any of these events, did you receive any kind of scholarship or funding to participate?

 (1 option)
-* Yes
+* Yes, from an R-related organization
+* Yes, from my work, university or an organization unrelated to R
 * No
 * I never participated

 ### 21) Did you encounter any of the following barriers to participate in an event?

 (1 or + options)
-* Lack of money
+* The event was very expensive
-* Lack of time
+* The event was very time demanding
 * I don't feel comfortable with the language of the event
-* Family situation
+* The event didn't contemplate that I'm in charge of other people
 * I do not feel represented in the panels and talks
-* My request was denied
-* My internet connection doesn't allow it
+* My abstract / paper / talk / panel / proposal was rejected by the event
+* The event was online and required a high-speed connection to participate
 * I did not find any barrier to participate
 * Other